 Myrtos not only the most beautiful beach on Kefalonia, but possibly in all of Greece!
 We know that is a bold statement considering how many incredible beaches Greece has to offer.
-However, once you lay eyes on the white pebbly paradise we think you’ll agree.
-Here’s some tips and helpful information from our own experience at Myrtos Beach.
+However, once you lay eyes on the white pebbly paradise, we think you’ll agree.
+Here’s how to get to Myrtos Beach Kefalonia, parking information, and all about our experience.

 Just after 10:30am we made the winding drive down to Myrtos Beach Kefalonia.
 We spent the morning exploring the small village of Assos which is just a few minutes down the road.
 With their close proximity to each other, combining these two spots makes for the perfect day.

-We visited in early June, and the parking lot was already almost full around 11am.
-If you’re heading to Myrtos in the summer months be sure to get there early.
+We visited in early June, and the Myrtos Beach parking lot was already almost full around 11am.
+If you’re heading here in the summer months be sure to get there early.

 After unloading our car, we walked on the white pebbles to the water.
-Know that we’re not being dramatic when we say that it’s one of the best beaches we’ve ever seen!
+Know that we’re not being dramatic when we say that it’s one of the most stunning beaches we’ve ever seen!

 We spent the next few hours swimming in the crystal clear water, sunbathing, and enjoying the views.

-There are different ways to get here, but renting a car is the smartest thing to do on Kefalonia.
 We paid just around $150 for a one week rental after comparing the different companies on the island.
-Be warned that in the summer that price can jump up significantly.
+Be aware that in the summer the price can jump up significantly.

 Don’t have a car?
 There is a public bus service that makes a stop at Myrtos Beach.
-Also, you can jump on an island tour, which stops at Myrtos Beach, Assos, and Fiskardo.
+Also, you can jump on an island tour, which stops at Myrtos Kefalonia, Assos, and Fiskardo.

 There is another fun Kefalonia tour with a wine tasting.
 Yet, this one only stops at the viewpoint and doesn’t take you to the actual beach.

 One of the nice things about Myrtos Beach Kefalonia is that it’s actually massive.
-That means that it shouldn’t get too overwhelmed with people even on busy days.
+That means even on busy days it doesn’t get too overwhelmed with people.

 The bright white stones sit in contrast to the clear turquoise waters, and make for a one of a kind tropical setting.
 As you may know, white and blue are the colors of Greece!
-So it was amazing to see the iconic colors displayed at this one of a kind beach.
+It was so amazing to see the iconic colors displayed at this one of a kind beach.

-If you’re bummed that there’s no sand here, don’t worry.
-The white pebbles just make the water completely translucent near the shore.
-Since we were visiting before the peak season there also weren’t any sun beds in sight.
+If you’re bummed that there’s no sand here we understand.
+Just know that the white pebbles just make the water completely translucent near the shore.
+Luckily, there weren’t many sun beds in sight visiting before the peak season.

-One of its first moments of fame was being a filming location in the movie Captain Corelli’s Mandolin.
+Myrtos gained international fame as the filming location for the movie Captain Corelli’s Mandolin.
 Since then, it has only grown in popularity with the rest of the Ionian islands.

-Hopefully, we convinced you that visiting Mytros Beach is a must on Kefalonia.
-So what do you need to know before you going to one of the most amazing beaches in the Greek Islands?
+Hopefully, we convinced you that visiting Mytros Kefalonia is a must on the island.
+So what do you need to know before you going to this amazing beach?

 1. Go in the Morning or Late Afternoon